Engineering Firm Buyout Case Study 2025 Update

 2025 Buyout Roadmap and Financing

-Successful succession planning for an engineering firm in 2025 requires a deliberate multi-year strategy focused on leadership grooming, financial clarity, and structured bank financing.
-The Step-Up Legacy Plan™ leverages current SBA 7(a) loan programs to make employee buyouts practical and lucrative for owners seeking cash payment upfront.
+Successful succession planning for an engineering firm in 2025 requires a deliberate multi-year strategy focused on leadership grooming, financial clarity, and structured bank financing — and SBA loans for business purchase can make employee buyouts both practical and financially attractive.
+The Step-Up Legacy Plan™ leverages current SBA programs to enable owners to receive cash at closing while transferring the business to internal buyers.

 Step 1: Leadership Development & Financial Cleanup (Years 1–2)